-- (e) The Children's Trust in collaboration with public and private child serving agencies, including but not limited to those who are licensed by the Executive Office of Education and the Executive Office of Health and Human Services shall submit a report on both evidence- based and promising practice programs to the Clerks of the House of Representative and the Senate the House and Senate Committees on Ways and Means and the Joint Committee on Children, Families and Persons with Disabilities, on or before December 1 of each year.
+- (e) The Children's Trust Fund in collaboration child serving agencies shall submit a report on both evidence- based and promising practice programs to the clerks of the house of representative and the senate the house and senate committees on ways and means and the joint committee on children, families and persons with disabilities, on or before December 1 of each year.
 The report shall include, but not be limited to, the following: locations of programs, numbers of families served, length of stay of families in program, referrals of families to other programs, percentage of participants who graduate from the program, percentage of families accessing health care, percentage of parents in positive parenting process, readiness of child/children to participate in a continuum of learning, reduction of child maltreatment numbers, professional development progress of staff, reports of ongoing evaluation and modifications made to promising programs to elevate them to evidenced-based programs. - SECTION 2.
-No later than 180 days after the passage of this act, the Children's Trust, in collaboration with public and private child serving agencies including but not limited to those licensed by the Executive Office of Education and the Executive Office of Health and Human Services shall develop standards and regulations deemed necessary to implement high quality, effective In-Home Parent Coaching/Home Visiting Programs.
+No later than 180 days after the passage of this act, the Children's Trust Fund, in collaboration with child serving agencies shall develop standards and regulations deemed necessary to implement the New Born Home Visiting protocol.